abearman/sparrow-dev/research/drone_simulator.md

 2. [Download and install Vagrant](https://www.vagrantup.com/downloads.html) for your platform (Windows, OSX, and Linux are supported).
 3. The ArduPilot Github repository is already cloned in the main directory of the **dev** branch (don't need to do anything for this step).
 4. Start a vagrant instance
-	* Open a command prompt and navigate to the sparrow-dev/ardupilot/ardupilot-solo/Tools/vagrant/ directory.
+	* Open a command prompt and navigate to the directory ``sparrow-dev/ardupilot/ardupilot-solo/Tools/vagrant/``..
 	* Run the command:
         vagrant up
 Note: the first time you run the ``vagrant up`` command it will take some time to complete.